 Sadly, our son went to be with his Savior January 9, 2011, after a tragic car accident while on his way back to A&M to finish his last semester before graduating in May.

 We always enjoyed Aggieland and loved to visit Taylor whenever we could.
-Due to finances our visits were not as frequent as we would have liked, so we are empathetic to other families who are also unable to visit their student as often as they would like due to financial constraints.
+Due to finances, our visits were not as frequent as we would have liked, so we are empathetic to other families faced with this same struggle.
 Time is precious, as we have learned, and we decided to move to College Station to help other families spend more time with their student by opening Taylor's Place, where families in need can stay for free.

 Taylor's Place is open to students as well as their families.
 We have always opened our home to kids who needed extra support, a stable family to look up to, or just a home-cooked meal and a listening ear.
 With Taylor's Place, we invite students to host their organizational parties, class or Corps projects, or simply hang out in a comfortable, homelike setting.
 We welcome families and students, and hope that Taylor's Place can serve as a home away from home.